 Welcome!

-I am an interdisciplinary scholar studying historical international relations, inter-polity order, and international organizations and global governance.
-My research focuses on the dynamics and outcomes of interactions between distinct inter-polity orders, international practices, and the implications of institutional overlap.
+I am an interdisciplinary scholar studying historical international relations, international order, and international organizations and global governance.
+My research focuses on historical international orders and the dynamics and outcomes of encounters between them, international practices, and the implications of institutional overlap.

 As a first-generation college student, former international student, and parent, I am passionate about service and efforts to increase resources and support for students from historically marginalized backgrounds.
 In 2023-2024, I served as the Ph.D.
 Student Representative for my doctoral program.

-Please feel free to reach out at dengler.frieder@gmail.com.
+Please feel free to reach out at dengler[dot]frieder[at]gmail[dot]com.